taskflow/taskflow/doc/cookbook/reduce.md

 + Line 1 creates a taskflow object with 4 worker threads
 + Line 3 creates a vector of integers
 + Line 4 declares an integer variable `sum` and initializes it to zero
-+ Line 6-8 constructs a reduction graph that sum up all integer itmes and stores the final result in `sum`
++ Line 6-8 constructs a reduction graph that sums up all integer itmes and stores the final result in `sum`
 + Line 10-11 names the two synchronization points
 + Line 13 dispatches the graph for execution